naddifk/Naddi_oxyrun/README.md

     {name = "bandage", chance = 5}     -- 5% chance
 }
 Bribery System: Players can pay NPCs to reduce the chance of police alerts.

-🚓 Police & Chase System
-If a police alert is triggered:

-A random chance determines if a chase starts.

-AI police will spawn and pursue the player.

-Players can attempt to escape or risk being caught!

-🔮 Future Enhancements
-Gang Affiliations: Affect NPC reactions.

-Hidden Missions: Unlock through bribery.

-"Most Wanted" System: For aggressive players.

 📌 Final Notes
 Fully optimized for performance and scalability.